Pacific Treefrog Silhouette Natural History of the Pacific Treefrog

 Conservation

-The Pacific Treefrog is perhaps the most abundant amphibian on the west coast of North America.
+The Pacific Chorus Frog (also known as the Pacific Treefrog) is perhaps the most abundant amphibian on the west coast of North America.
 The geographic range of these little frogs extends from British Columbia down to Baja California, and from the Pacific Ocean to Nevada and Montana.
-Within this huge area, Pacific Treefrogs can be found from sea level to over 10,000 feet, in habitats that include deserts and redwood forests.
-If you live within the range of this frog, you have probably heard them calling, or seen them hopping about on the ground.
+Within this huge area, Pacific Chorus Frogs can be found from sea level to over 10,000 feet, in habitats that include deserts and redwood forests.
+If you live within the range of this frog, you have probably heard them calling, or seen them hopping about.
 The goal of this page is to give you some insight into the lives of these abundant frogs; if you have any questions about their natural history, feel free to send me an email:

 email